Navratri: its history and significance

 Being the birthplace of Ram, the festival is celebrated with grandeur in Ayodhya.
 Indian states such as Uttar Pradesh, Bihar, and Delhi, among others, also witness similar enthusiasm on the occasion.
 According to another popular tradition, devotees create and decorate idols of Lord Rama.
 The small idols are then placed in a cradle as a gesture of the Lord’s birth.
 Kheer as prasad is offered in the pooja.

-This year Chaitra Navratri will commence on April 2 and will go on till April 11, 2022.
-Ram Navami will be observed on April 10.
+In 2023, Chaitra Navratri will commence on March 22 and will go on till March 30.
+Ram Navami will be observed on March 30.